spring-jdbc-crud/simplejdbcmapper/README.md

  @Bean
   public SimpleJdbcMapper simpleJdbcMapper(DataSource dataSource) {
-    return new SimpleJdbcMapper(dataSource, null, THE_DATABASE_NAME); // For mysql, database is synonymous with catalog }
+    return new SimpleJdbcMapper(dataSource, null, DATABASE_NAME); // For mysql, database is synonymous with catalog }

 ```